 What’s worse, is that as they interfere with my sleep more and more, my resilience falls victim to the insomnia they create.
-My sleep so violent, my sheets are often tied in knots around me.
-Such as life I suppose.
+My sleep is so violent, my sheets are often tied in knots around me.
+Such as life, I suppose.

 So, in my view, the turning point in any healing journey is the point where one embraces their sickness.
 Furthermore, it is made easier by turning to those who you know will support you best.